makerdao/mips/MIP84/MIP84.md

 This component enables a monthly Subproposal Process to modify the Collateralization Ratio as defined in MIP84c5 above.

+#### Subproposal Parameters and Template

+The parameters for MIP84c6 subproposals are:

+- **Minimum Feedback Period**: 4 weeks.
+- **Minimum Frozen Period**: 1 week.
+- **Governance Cycle**: Monthly.

+Facilitators with relevant mandates may propose weekly polls to amend the Collateralization Ratio of the Protocol-Owned Vault Emulation when they deem necessary.

 MIP84c6 subproposals must use the template located at [MIP84c6-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP84/MIP84c6-Subproposal-Template.md).

 ### MIP84c7: Dss-kiln parameters